mathebuddy/mathebuddy-compiler/README.md

 ## Equations

-We distinguish two parts of equations: _inline equations_ are embedded into a text of a paragraph. _Full equations_ are rendered in a separate line.
+We distinguish two kinds of equations:
+_inline equations_ are embedded into a text of a paragraph.
+_Full equations_ are rendered in one or more separate lines.
 The latter are numbered by default.

 Equations are encoded in `TeX` notation.